-As cooler weather draws near, it’s time to bring out your fall clothes, but they might not be ready-to-wear straight out of storage.
-With a few simple tips and cleaning hacks, you can refresh your fall faves and have them ready to wear through those crisp autumn months.
+As the seasons change, so do your clothes, but they might not be ready to wear straight out of storage.
+With a few simple tips and cleaning hacks, you can refresh your faves and have them ready to wear in no time.

 Getting to show off your favorite stylish outerwear is one of the best parts of fall fashion.
 For lightweight cotton and denim jackets or simple sweaters, cleaning is simple: just a gentle hand wash and hang dry (for jackets) or flat dry (for sweaters).
 For your heavier outerwear, however, you’ll need a more specialized process.

-While leather jackets may feel pretty durable (and many of them are!), just tossing them into the washing machine usually isn’t the best idea.
-If your leather jacket is made from a suede or similarly textured leather, your best bet is to take it to a professional cleaner who has experience dealing with leather products.
+While leather jackets may feel pretty durable (and many of them are!), just tossing them into the washing machine after they’ve been in storage usually isn’t the best idea.
+If your leather jacket is made from suede or similarly textured leather, your best bet is to take it to a professional cleaner who has experience dealing with leather products.